exakat/exakat-docs/Reference/Rules/Structures/DifferencePreference.rst

 The analyzed code has less than 10% of one of them : for consistency reasons, it is recommended to make them all the same.

 It happens that != and <> are used depending on coding style and files.
 One file may be consistently using <>, while the others are all using !=.
+<> and != are the two only comparison operators that are identical.

 .. code-block:: php